Multicultural families in South Korea: Cultural aspect

-Present situation: Generally, Children of multicultural families are confused about their identity.
-They experience confusion because of the difference of language, culture, and values.
-The difference in thinking among countries, difficulties of communication with parents is example of that.
-Student who looks like Korean also tend to shame their parent’s nationality.
+Children of multicultural families often experience uncertainty over their identity due to differences in language, culture, and values.
+Different behaviors in thought and even communication difficulties with parents also contribute to this.
+Students who look Korean also tend to shame their parent’s nationality.

 Supporting policy: In Korea, each local government manages their own support programs to establish identity of children of multicultural family.
 Multicultural family support center of Cheongju-si provides various services for children of multicultural family.
 Through ‘bilingual environment project’, one of support services, center tries to recover identity of children of multicultural family.
 Multicultural family support center of Hamyang-gun manages ‘versatile program’ targeting children of multicultural family.
 ‘Understanding my emotion’ lecture in ‘versatile program’ is a program that can help strengthen positive ego and identity of children through experience of sharing emotion with 15 teenagers in other age groups.
 An official says that "Truly, due to children of multicultural family undergo various confusion about identity in school and other situations, formation of sympathy and sharing own emotion can help forming healthy identity.